isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 You can display the Advanced options on the Publish page and choose these options for handling a publish job:

-* **Publish To**
-Choose a server type to publish assets only to a specific server, not to all servers.
+* **Publish To** - To publish assets only to a specific server, choose a server type.

-* **Publish**
-By default, Dynamic Media Classic publishes only assets that are new and have not been published before (the New Since Last Publish option).
-However, you can choose Full Publish to also publish assets that have been updated or changed since they were last published.
-Choose Full w/ Search Data if you are publishing an eCatalog and you want readers to be able to search it by keyword.
+* **Publish** - By default, Dynamic Media Classic publishes only assets that are new and have not been published before (the New Since Last Publish option).
+However, you can click **[!UICONTROL Full Publish]** to also publish assets that have been updated or changed since they were last published.
+Select **[!UICONTROL Full w/ Search Data]** if you are publishing an eCatalog and you want readers to be able to search it by keyword.

-* **Run Job As**
-Choose a user name from the list.
+* **Run Job As** - Choose a user name from the list.
 You can sort jobs by user name on the Jobs page.
 By choosing a name, you associate a publish job with a user.

-**HTTP Notification**
-Enter a URL to trigger subsequent publish jobs.
+**HTTP Notification** - Enter a URL to trigger subsequent publish jobs.

 See [Using an upload or publish job as a trigger](checking-job-files.md#using_an_upload_or_publish_job_as_a_trigger).)